lann/wasm-wave/README.md

 ---

-<sup>†</sup> These payload type restrictions on "bare" `option` `some`  and `result` `ok` encodings simplify parsing and prevent ambiguity where a payload value encoding "looks like" the outer value, e.g. an `enum` with a `none` case or a `variant` with an `ok` case.
+<sup>†</sup> These payload type restrictions on "flat" `option` `some`  and `result` `ok` encodings simplify parsing and prevent ambiguity where a payload value encoding "looks like" the outer value, e.g. an `enum` with a `none` case or a `variant` with an `ok` case.
 While it may seem that this restriction could be loosened to only exclude types that actually have such an ambiguous case name, a subtype-compatible change to the payload type could cause previously-encoded data to become ambiguous retroactively.

 :ocean: